 Kotler (2003) defined that the aim of marketing is to meet and satisfy target customer's needs and wants.
 The field of consumer behaviour studies how individuals, groups, and organisations select, buy, use, and dispose of goods, services, ideas, or experiences to satisfy their needs and desires.
 According to Kotler and Armstrong (2004), consumers make many buying decision every day.
-Most large companies research consumer buying decisions in great detail to answer questions about what consumers buy, how and how much they buy, when they buy, and why they buy.
-Marketers can study actual consumer purchases to find out what they buy, where, and how much.
+Most large companies research consumer buying decisions in they buy, and why they buy.
+Marketers can study actual consumer purchases to find out that they buy, where, and how much.
 But learning about the whys of consumer buying behaviour is not so easy - the answers are often locked deep within the consumer's head.
 The marketer wants to understand how the stimuli are changed into responses inside the consumer's black box, which has two parts.
 First, the buyer's characteristics influence how he or she perceives and reacts to the stimuli.
 Second, the buyer's decision process itself affects the buyer's behaviour.